-A: If you own shares of Intrexon common stock on the Record Date and hold such shares through the Distribution Date, you will receive shares of AquaBounty common stock.
-However, if you sell your shares of Intrexon common stock after the Record Date and before or on the Distribution Date, you may also be selling your right to receive shares of AquaBounty common stock.
-See "The Distribution-Description of the Distribution-Trading Between the Ex-Dividend Date and Distribution Date."
+A: Beginning on or shortly before the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "ex-distribution" market.
+If you hold shares of Intrexon common stock as of the Record Date for the Distribution and choose to sell those shares in the "regular way" market after the Record Date and on or before the Distribution Date, you also will be selling the right to receive the shares of AquaBounty common stock in connection with the Distribution.
+However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in the Distribution.
+See "The Distribution - Description of the Distribution - Trading Prior to the Distribution Date."
 You are encouraged to consult your financial advisor regarding the specific implications of selling your Intrexon common stock before or on the Distribution Date.